The swimming pool is a highly effective method for ACL tear recovery

 Start with walking in the water at approximately waist height.
 Water walking is an excellent first up aqua exercise to help you regain your balance and add some lighter weight resistance.

-Begin with 5 minutes daily and slowly increase the time spent on water-walking sessions up to 30 minutes with a focus on trying to walk as normally as possible.
+Begin with 5 minutes of walking per session and slowly increase the time spent water-walking up to 30 minutes with a focus on trying to walk as normally as possible.

 Learning to flex and extend your knee during your ACL recovery can be a demanding process, but water exercises are low impact and can help you a lot.